RomanDonw/libnthread/README.md

 ```

 This will fully automatily setup <ins>libnthread</ins> for your project.
 By default CMake will use static version of <ins>libnthread</ins>, so if you want to use dynamic version of this library, set `BUILD_SHARED_LIBS` flag in your CMake config command prompt to `ON`.

+## Tests
+All tests are available in `/tests/` folder in the root of git-repository.

 ## Debugging & Troubleshooting